-In order to meet the requirements just enumerated, interaction expressions and graphs have been developed in the author's Ph.
-D. thesis [11, 12] as a simple yet powerful formalism for the expressionor graph-based specification and implementation of inter-action dependencies, i. e., synchronization conditions.
+In order to meet these requirements, interaction expressions and graphs have been developed in the author's Ph.
+D. thesis [6, 7] as a simple yet powerful formalism for the expression- or graph-based specification and implementation of inter-action dependencies, i. e., synchronization conditions.
 Interaction graphs, which constitute the graphical, user-oriented view of the formalism, are introduced in Sec.
 2, while interaction expressions, their formal counterpart, are treated in Sec.
 3. Sections 4, 5, and 6 dealing with the operational semantics, implementation, and complexity of interaction expressions, respectively, pave the way for their practical application which is illustrated in Sec.
 7 by describing their integration with workflow management systems.
 Finally, Sec.
 8 concludes the paper.

-2. Interaction Graphs
+2. Interaction graphs